declanyg/CS506_Final_Project/README.md

 ```

 In the jupyter notebook instance, open the file ` CS506_Final_Project_Organized.ipynb`, and select “Cell” - “Run All” to run all code.
+If the model is taking too long to import libraries, download the notebook and run it in colab.

 # Introduction